CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/17-vision-in-ai-foundry.md

     ![An image of a parent using a cellphone camera to take a picture of a child in in a store](./media/analyze-images-vision/store-camera-1.jpg)

-1. Upload the **store-camera-1.jpg** image by dragging it to the **Drag and drop files here** box, or by browsing to it on your file system.
+1. Upload the **store-camera-1.jpg** image by dragging it to the **Drag and drop files here** box, or by browsing it on your file system.

 1. Observe the generated caption text, visible in the **Detected attributes** panel to the right of the image.